-A physical location where an organization handles a high volume of customer and other telephone calls, usually with some amount of computer automation.
-More common today, though, are contact centers, featuring multi-channel support, rather than just telephony.
+A physical location where an organisation handles a high volume of customer and other telephone calls, usually with some amount of computer automation.
+More common today, though, are contact centres, featuring multi-channel support, rather than just telephony.

 A priority level assigned to a case to determine urgency and how quickly it should be addressed by a rep.

 A central point in a company from which all customer contacts are managed.
-Contact centers typically include a call center, plus resources for other types of customer contact as well, like email, social media, postal mail, web inquiries, in-store, and online chats.
+Contact centres typically include a call centre, plus resources for other types of customer contact as well, like email, social media, postal mail, web inquiries, in-store, and online chats.

 The sum of all the individual customer touchpoints a company has with a customer over the lifecycle of their relationship.

 A measure of the degree to which a product or service meets the customer's expectations.
 (Or more simply put: A way to measure how happy your customers are.)

 An e-service that allows people to use technology to access information and perform routine tasks without the assistance of a customer service rep. CSS gives users 24-hour immediate access to information via Support Centres, portals, in-app messaging, and more.